ir-engine/ir-engine/packages/ops/docs/AWS-setup.md

 a page showing its status, which should be all green checkmarks or indicators that things didn't run.
 In the upper right, click `Re-run all jobs`.
 This will start it again, and now that `DEPLOYMENTS_ENABLED` is set to true, it should attempt to build and deploy the builder.

+(If actions were disabled at first, you'll have to merge additional code into the dev branch to get it to start the dev-deploy process)

 ### Overview of the build process
 The full build and deployment process works like this: